clux/modul8/docs/api.md

     modul8('app.js')
       .set('namespace', 'QQ')
       .set('domloader', domloader_fn)
+      .set('logging', true)
       .domains().add('app', dir+'/app/client/')
       .compile('./out.js');

 ### Code Analysis

 To dynamically resolve dependencies from a single entry point, modul8 does a recursive analysis of the `require()`d code.
-To avoid getting stuck in an infinite loop, preserve the tree structure of the dependency tree, modul8 enforces a **no circular dependencies rule**.
+Note that modul8 enforces a **no circular dependencies rule**.
 Granted, this is possible with sufficient fiddling, but it brings one major disadvantages to the table:

 A circularly dependent set of modules are tightly coupled; they are really no longer a set of moudles, but more of a library.